farooq9140/Simple-Delivery/README.md

 In the future, e-commerce websites can benefit from working in collaboration with the simply delivered to notify the users of their delivery arrival in a safe manner with our mailbox.

-**Contributors**
+**Contributors**<br>
-Tianyang Jin
+Tianyang Jin,
-Karyn Mae Gamay
+Karyn Mae Gamay,
-Joshua Castillo
+Joshua Castillo,
-Felix Chen Lo
+Felix Chen Lo,
-Shuang Luo
+Shuang Luo,
-Sugasini Kandiah
+Sugasini Kandiah,
-Farouq HamedAllah
+Farouq HamedAllah.